The Effect of Twisted Magnetic Field on the Period Ratio P_1/P_2 of Nonaxisymmetric MHD Waves: Numerical results

+To compare the kink oscillations for different radial mode numbers $n$, the radial component of the kink eigenfunctions with $n=2$ is plotted in Fig. \ref{eigen3} for the twist parameter of the annulus $B_{\phi}/B_z=\frac{A_0a}{B_0}=0.02$ and for different relative core widths $a/R=(0.65, 0.9, 0.99)$. \textbf{Figure \ref{eigen3} shows that contrary to the $n=1$ mode in which the core and annulus regions oscillate with the same phase (see Fig. \ref{eigen2}), for $n=2$ the kink oscillations of the core and annulus region, having opposite signs of $\xi_r(r)$, are out of phase with each other.
+This is in agreement with the previous results obtained by Mikhlyaev \& Solov'ev (2005) and Ruderman \& Erd\'{e}lyi (2009).}

-The period ratio $P_1/P_2$ of the fundamental and first-overtone, $l=1,2$ modes of the kink $(m=1)$ surface waves with $n=1,2$ versus the twist parameter of the annulus is plotted in Figs. \ref{n1-p1p2} to \ref{n2-p1p2}.
-Figures \ref{n1-p1p2} to \ref{n2-p1p2} show that: i) the period ratio $P_1/P_2$ with increasing the twist parameter of the annulus, for $n=1$ decreases from 2 (for untwisted loop) down to a minimum and then increases.
+The period ratio $P_1/P_2$ of the fundamental and first overtone, $l=1,2$ modes of the kink $(m=1)$ waves with $n=1,2$ versus the twist parameter of the annulus are plotted in Figs. \ref{n1-p1p2} to \ref{n2-p1p2}.
+Figures \ref{n1-p1p2} to \ref{n2-p1p2} show that: i) the period ratio $P_1/P_2$ with increasing the twist parameter of the annulus, for $n=1$ decreases from 2 (for untwisted loop), comes down to a minimum and then increases.
 Whereas for $n=2$, it decreases from 2 and approaches below 1.6 for $a/R=0.5$, for instance.
-Note that when the twist is zero, the diagrams of $P_1/P_2$ do not start exactly from unity.
+Note that when the twist is zero, the diagrams of $P_1/P_2$ do not start exactly from 2.
 This may be caused by the radial structuring $(\rho_0\neq\rho_i$, $\rho_e\neq\rho_i)$.
 But for the selected thin tube with $a/L=0.01$, this departure is very small, $O(10^{-4})$, and doesn't show itself in the diagrams (see McEwan et al. 2006). ii) For a given $B_{\phi}/B_z$, the period ratio $P_1/P_2$ for $n=1$ increases and for $n=2$ decreases when the relative core width increases.
-Figure \ref{n1-p1p2} clears that for kink surface modes $(m=1,n=1)$ with $a/R=0.5$, for both $B_{\phi}/B_z$=0.011 and 0.015 the ratio $P_1/P_2$ is 1.82.
-This is in good agreement with the period ratio observed by Van Doorsslaere, Nakariakov $\&$ Verwichte (2007), 1.82$\pm$0.08, deduced from the observations of TRACE.
+Figure \ref{n1-p1p2} clears that for the kink modes $(m=1,n=1)$ with $a/R=0.5$, for both $B_{\phi}/B_z=0.0107$ and 0.0153 the ratio $P_1/P_2$ is 1.82.
+This is in good agreement with the period ratio observed by Van Doorsselaere, Nakariakov $\&$ Verwichte (2007), $1.82\pm0.08$, deduced from the observations of TRACE.
 See also McEwan, D\'{i}az $\&$ Roberts (2008).
+For more observational examples of the period ratio, we estimate the twist parameter of the annulus for the kink modes $(m=1,n=1)$ with different relative core widths.
+The results which can give the same $P_1/P_2$ observed by the TRACE are summarized in Table \ref{table}.

+Note that the results of Fig. \ref{n1-p1p2} and Table \ref{table} show that the period ratio $P_1/P_2$ of the kink $(m=1)$ modes for $n=1$ is not a monotonic function of the twist parameter of the annulus.
+The analytical solution (\ref{analysol}) also confirms this behavior.
+Therefore, we conclude that the value of the twist parameter in coronal loops cannot be determined uniquely using the model studied here.